 - Prehospital simulation

 - Disaster planning, preparedness and response

 EMS Medical Direction

-The UW ALS Consortium was created in 2009 and consists of EMS agencies throughout Dane County who have contracted for UW Health for medical direction.
+The UW Health EMS Consortium was created in 2009 and consists of EMS agencies throughout Dane County who have contracted with UW Health for medical direction.
 We partner with Consortium agencies to standardize operating procedures, provide high-yield prehospital education, develop quality programming and support quality management, and lend 24/7 medical direction and field response across the county.

 Our EMS faculty directly support prehospital oversight throughout south-central Wisconsin, including at the county and state level through leadership, medical direction, advocacy, and quality assurance initiatives and Tactical EMS support.
 We helped to develop the first unified, evidence-based medical protocols covering all levels of responders in Dane County so that the highest quality medical care can be provided wherever a medical emergency occurs.

-Established in 2014, our physicians are able to provide EMS agencies across Dane County with on-scene medical expertise and consultation, specialized procedure ability, educational outreach and quality assurance 24 hours per day, seven days a week.
-The Physician Response Vehicles are currently staffed by a dozen EMS and flight physicians who bring with them 15 board certifications and over 80 years of collective medical experience.
+Our physicians are able to provide EMS agencies across Dane County with on-scene medical expertise and consultation, specialized procedure ability, educational outreach and quality assurance 24 hours per day, seven days a week.
+Established in 2014, the Physician Response Vehicles are currently staffed by a dozen EMS and flight physicians who bring with them 15 board certifications and over 80 years of collective medical experience.